City Bear Press

 The Marquette Strengths and Career Index (MSCI) is a tool aimed towards students and young adults with an Autism Spectrum Disorder (ASD) who are interested in finding their strengths and possible career paths.

-When youth are supported to take an inventory of their strengths and interests, this process can be powerful.
+When youth are supported to take an inventory of their strengths and interests, this process can be very powerful.
 It has amazed many students to see strengths they didn’t know they had.
 This process has lead students and their advocates to see specific job tasks or careers that are good matches.

 Some student outcomes from my strength-based assessments and curriculum on self-awareness and self-advocacy practice include:

-knowing they are a valuable, unique individual
+- knowing they are a valuable, unique individual

-not giving up when learning something new is a bit difficult
+- not giving up when learning something new is a bit difficult

-practicing ways to keep safe in different settings
+- practicing ways to keep safe in different settings

-practicing self-regulation and use a process to choose next step options
+- practicing self-regulation and use a process to choose next step options

 - seeking advice from people who have their best interests in mind

-finding a direction for a job or career to enjoy and one that promotes their adaptation
+- finding a direction for a job or career to enjoy and one that promotes their adaptation

-connecting to others on a team and practice collaboration and cooperation
+- connecting to others on a team and practice collaboration and cooperation

 Our young adults are our country’s greatest resource.
-Our time and energy focused upon them is greatly needed and doing so, their success becomes an overall advantage to all of us.
+Our time and energy focused upon them are greatly needed and doing so, their success becomes an overall advantage to all of us.
 As we perceive youth capabilities through the lens of their strengths and emotional-social support needs, we are their believing mirrors on what they are capable of becoming.

 Let Dr. Jackie help you through the assessment to find your professional skills and interests, and ultimately, begin your career.

-What Gets Between Youth and Their Goals
+Statement From Dr. Jackie - What Gets Between Youth & Their Goals